DTD (TV station): Availability

-The station is available only on digital television as an affiliate of Network Ten and Southern Cross Ten.
+The station is available only on digital television as an affiliate of Network 10.
 It broadcasts on UHF channel 33.
 Its signal was rebroadcast via Tasmanian Digital Television in Hobart until the latter became an affiliate of the Nine Network in July 2016.

-10 Bold
+10 Drama

 On 22 April 2010, DTD began broadcasting "One", a sports-only high-definition channel, owned by Network Ten.
 Network Ten altered the channel's format to include documentaries, dramas and comedy aimed at male audiences between 4 pm and 10:30 pm, commencing from May 2011.

 In October 2018, the channel rebranded from ONE to 10 Boss, and then quickly changed to 10 Bold to line up with the southern states.

-10 Peach
+10 Comedy

 On 3 May 2011, DTD commenced transmission of "Eleven", a general entertainment channel aimed at "distinctly youthful" viewers between the ages of 13 and 29, with programs such as Neighbours and The Simpsons returning to Darwin Free-To-Air TV screens on the new channel.

 In October 2018, the channel rebranded to 10 Peach to line up with the rest of the Network 10 stations.
 The channel simulcasts in standard definition.